HFpostdoc/dprov/notebook/notebook.md

 - Dataverse Workshop?
 - ESA 2016 Latebreaking?
 - RMA meeting = possible group of users
+- Add me to RDataTracker repo
+ - Re-structure to make installable from github
+ - ESS
+ - Rmarkdown and Sweave

 The end result will include a library for use by any software developer to collect and use provenance, a demonstration of that